texne/proficiency.cs.illinois.edu/index.md

 4. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree program on our campus.**
 <!--- -->
-This is extremely rare.
-Please have your advisor contact the CS academic office to obtain special permission to take the exam.
+It is extremely rare for a graduate student to need to take one of these exams.
+If you are one of the rare exceptions, please have your advisor contact the CS academic office to obtain special permission to take the exam.

 Other course-specific restrictions may also apply.
 <!--- -->